crestwavetech/android_gists/README.md

 [Persisted](Persisted/) - Kotlin delegate for persisting relatively complex data types (`List`, `Map`, custom classes...), which can be serialized to JSON

+[LoggingInterceptor](LoggingInterceptor/) - OkHttp Interceptor to log network requests/responses, more convenient than a standard `HttpLoggingInterceptor`

 ### License

 Licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0)